Logo

 Truck Accidents on the Rise in Texas

-Over the last three years, the number of truck accidents across the state of Texas has increased dramatically, now making the Lonestar State home to the most dangerous highways in the country.
-Across the state, fatalities involving trucks have increased by 50% since 2009, jumping 303 to 389 fatal semi-trailer crashes in Texas in just one year.
-Although any kind of truck or car accident can be tragic, vehicle accidents involving 18-wheeler trucks and semi-trailer trucks commonly cause severe damage and a higher number of fatalities in the event of an accident.
+Truck accidents are on the rise in Texas.
+Over the last three years, truck accidents across Texas have increased dramatically.
+The Lonestar State is now home to the most dangerous highways in the country.
+Across the state, truck fatalities have increased by 50% since 2009.
+They increased by 303, resulting in 389 fatal semi-trailer crashes in Texas in just one year.
+Although any truck or car accident can be tragic, vehicle accidents involving 18-wheeler trucks and semi-trailer trucks commonly cause severe damage.
+There are almost always a higher number of fatalities in the event of an accident.

-There are many factors that can result in a traumatic trucking accident.
-Safety violations, defective vehicles, and poor vehicle maintenance all play a part, but often the main causes of these catastrophic accidents are tired and fatigued drivers.
-Many of the truck drivers are oil-field workers or fracking crews who have been awake for hours on end and then fall asleep behind the wheel on our Texas highways.
+Many factors can result in a traumatic trucking accident.
+Safety violations, defective vehicles, and poor vehicle maintenance play a part.
+But often, the leading causes of these catastrophic accidents are fatigued drivers.
+Many truck drivers are oil-field workers or fracking crews who have been awake for hours on end and fall asleep behind the wheel on our Texas highways.
 So, what is causing this dramatic increase in truck accidents across Texas?
 The answer is simple.
 It’s a numbers game.
-Since the oil and fracking boom began, there are simply more trucks on the road resulting in more traumatic accidents.
-According to an article published on Chron.com, Highway 72 has now become one of the states’ most dangerous highways, despite the fact that it is a mere 111 miles long.
+Since the oil and fracking boom began, more trucks have been on the road resulting in more traumatic accidents.
+According to an article published on Chron.com, Highway 72 has become one of the state’s most dangerous highways, even though it is a mere 111 miles long.

 Trucking Accidents are among the most severe accidents on our Texas roads, often resulting in multiple fatalities and catastrophic injuries.
-If you or a loved one has been injured, or tragically lost a loved on in a truck accident, contact our dedicated Dallas trucking accident attorney today.
+If you or a loved one has been injured or tragically lost a loved one in a truck accident, contact our dedicated Dallas trucking accident attorney today.

 Ready to get the help you deserve?
 Call (214) 777-7777 or